 Coca‑Cola Great Britain (CCGB) today announced that it will be unifying the Coca‑Cola portfolio of products – including Coca‑Cola, Diet Coke, Coca‑Cola Zero and Coca‑Cola Life – under a new “one brand” strategy to promote the full choice of Coca‑Cola variants.

-Over the years, as consumer taste, preference and lifestyles have changed, Coca‑Cola has innovated to launch and develop new brands, with distinct and separate identities.
+Over the years, as consumer taste, preference and lifestyles have changed, The Coca‑Cola Company has innovated to launch and develop new brands, with distinct and separate identities.
 These brands have provided people with a greater choice in terms of flavour, sugar and caffeine content, whilst still providing the great Coke taste they enjoy.

 However, recent research shows that not all British consumers fully understand the choice offered within the Coca‑Cola trademark and the distinct benefits of each brand.
 For example, five out of 10 consumers do not realise Coca‑Cola Zero is a no sugar, no calorie drink.

 Today’s announcement will see Coca‑Cola Zero integrated with Coca‑Cola, Diet Coke and Coca‑Cola Life under one brand – Coca‑Cola.
 Under this new approach, the enduring appeal of Coca‑Cola will be extended across all four products in the Coca‑Cola portfolio.
 At the same time, new pack designs will emphasise the distinct characteristics of each Coca‑Cola product, making choice easier and simpler for consumers.

 Under the “one-brand” marketing strategy, which Coca‑Cola Great Britain is launching in May: